spm/spm-docs/README.md

 Detect common misspellings with [codespell](https://github.com/codespell-project/codespell).

-TO run `codespell` interactively on the SPM documentation, use:
+To run `codespell` interactively on the SPM documentation, use:

 ```shell
 codespell -w -i 1 docs